j-c-williams/2450GroupD/Milestone 5/README.md

 1. **Creating Tabs**:

    - Click "Add Tab" to open a new program instance.
    - Each tab operates independently with its own memory and execution state.
+There is no fixed limit on the number of tabs, but system resources may affect performance when managing a large number of instances.

+2. **Switching Tabs**:

+   - When a new tab is created, you will need to manually select it by clicking its label.

+3. **Exiting Exit Mode**:

+   - To leave the file editor for a tab, save your changes and manually return to the main view.

-2. **Closing Tabs**:
+4. **Closing Tabs**:

    - Use the "Close Tab" button within each tab.
    - Unsaved changes will be lost on tab closure.